Operations at the Ohio and Mississippi River Confluence – November 1861

 Republic, Missouri 65738-9514

 Springfield – October 25, 1861 – Also referred to as Zagonyi’s Charge, this battle took place in Greene County.
 Having accomplished little since taking command of the Western Department, with headquarters in St. Louis, Missouri, Major General John C. Fremont formulated a plan to clear Major General Sterling Price’s Rebels from the state and then, if possible, carry the war into Arkansas and Louisiana.
 Leaving St. Louis on October 7, 1861, Fremont’s combined force eventually numbered more than 20,000.
 His accompanying cavalry force, numbering 5,000 men and other mounted troops, included Maor.
 Frank J. White’s Prairie Scouts and Fremont’s Body Guards under Major Charles Zagonyi.
 Major White became ill and turned his command over to Zagonyi.
 These two units operated in front of Fremont’s army to gather intelligence.
 As Fremont neared Springfield, the local state guard commander, Colonel Julian Frazier, sent out requests to nearby localities for additional troops.
 Fremont camped on the Pomme de Terre River, about 50 miles from Springfield.
-Zagonyi’s column, though, continued on to Springfield, and Frazier’s force of 1,000 to 1,500 prepared to meet it.
+Zagonyi’s column continued to Springfield, and Frazier’s force of 1,000 to 1,500 prepared to meet it.
 Frazier set up an ambush along the road that Zagonyi traveled, but the Union force charged the Rebels, sending them fleeing.
-Zagonyi’s men continued into town, hailed Federal sympathizers and released Union prisoners.
+Zagonyi’s men continued into town, hailed Federal sympathizers, and released Union prisoners.
 Leery of a Confederate counterattack, Zagonyi departed Springfield before night, but Fremont’s army returned, in force, a few days later and set up camp in the town.
 In mid-November, after Fremont was sacked and replaced by Maj.
 Gen. Hunter, the Federals evacuated Springfield and withdrew to Sedalia and Rolla.
-Federal troops reoccupied Springfield in early 1862 and it was a Union stronghold from then on.
+Federal troops reoccupied Springfield in early 1862, and it was a Union stronghold from then on.
 This engagement at Springfield was the only Union victory in southwestern Missouri in 1861.
 Estimated casualties were 85 Union and 133 Confederate.

 Operations in Northeast Missouri – 1861-62

 Roan’s Tan Yard – January 8, 1862 – Also Referred to as the Battle of Silver Creek, this skirmish took place in Randolf County on January 8, 1862, as part of the Operations in Northeast Missouri Campaign.
 Rumors and sightings of a Confederate force in the Howard County area had circulated for more than a week, but the Union troops could not locate them.
 On January 7, 1862, information came to hand that Colonel J.A.
 Poindexter and his Confederate force were camped on Silver Creek.
-Detachments from various Union units came together and headed towards the Confederate camp which was about 14 miles northwest of Fayette.
+Detachments from various Union units came together and headed towards the Confederate camp, which was about 14 miles northwest of Fayette.
 After finding the camp, the force attacked, routing the enemy and sending those that were not killed, wounded, or captured fleeing for safety.
 Afterward, the Union forces destroyed the camp to prevent its further use.
 The Confederates could no longer use their Randolph County base for recruiting and raiding.
 The Union Victory resulted in estimated casualties of 11 Union and 80 Confederate.

 Joint Operations on the Middle Mississippi River – February 1862